 Empty nesters are more likely to feel lonely when their children grow up and move out of the house.

-Instead of sitting back and retreat yourself, try opening yourself up for new friendship or relationship.
-Befriend with people living in the community, such as a neighbour or other empty nesters.
+Instead of sitting back and retreat yourself, try opening yourself up for new friendships or relationships.
+Befriend people living in the community, such as a neighbour or other empty nesters.

 Not only will they be able to keep an eye on your property when you're not around, but by coming and going, they'll help to create a lively and lived in the community around your home, which copes with empty nest syndrome.

-Being an empty nester at the beginning is never easy, especially for mothers, coping with changes taking places after your children grow up and move out of the house.
+Being an empty nester at the beginning is never easy, especially for mothers, coping with changes taking place after your children grow up and move out of the house.

 While it's important to take some time to shore up your empty nest security, especially for those empty nesters who decide to go travel or away from home.